Infertile Korea: Teenage Boys Ruining the Lives of Fragile Women with Deepfake Porn

 So right now, with these rules against “deepfake porn,” you’re just outlawing the sexuality of teen boys.
 It’s a targeted attack.

 “South Korea” is a stupid fake country, a pompous and illegal rebellion against the legitimate government of Korea.
-It’s now imploding in on itself, as was inevitable from the start.
+It’s now imploding, as was inevitable from the start.
 They are not producing children at all, because of their obsession with feminism and hatred of male sexuality, and they are going to go extinct in a generation.
 The established government of Korea will not have to fight a war to defeat the rebellion, and will simply walk into a Seoul filled with robotic nursing homes.

 Elvis Dunderhoff contributed to this article.